 The surname McCorquodale was first found in Argyllshire (Gaelic erra Ghaidheal), the region of western Scotland corresponding roughly with the ancient Kingdom of Dál Riata, in the Strathclyde region of Scotland, now part of the Council Area of Argyll and Bute, where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

-Important Dates for the McCorquodale family
+Early History of the McCorquodale family

 This web page shows only a small excerpt of our McCorquodale research.
 Another 128 words (9 lines of text) covering the years 1430, 1434, 1509 and 1600 are included under the topic Early McCorquodale History in all our PDF Extended History products and printed products wherever possible.